HOW TO BECOME AN INCIDENT RESPONDER

 Forensics Expert: A detective in the digital world.
 Trying to track down the cyber attackers and hackers.
 Use evidence and data from within the applications and networks and analyze to present findings to law enforcement or legal authorities.

 This is a unique job in cyber security due to the job demands.
 If an incident or emergency occurs, you may work longer hours for a couple days and then have time off for the rest of the week.
 Your employer is going to need you to help avoid crisis, but also be present during a crisis until it is resolved.
-The median annual salary for a computer support specialist, a similar occupation to an incident responder is $52,160.
-Those who are in leadership or management positions may earn over $105,910 a year.
+The average annual salary, per the U.S. Bureau of Labor Statistics Occupational Employment Statistics 2019, for a computer support specialist, a similar occupation to an incident responder, is $56,550.
+The top 10% in the field earned over $88,470.